Tavern: The Boar's Head Inn

+The Role of Government

+The English government was not afraid to step in the realm of alcohol distribution.
+They would frequently assess the quality of ale being provided by an establishment, and in doing so would impose a fine if it was not judged to be up to par.
+Laws and regulations would be updated every few years in an effort to both increase taxes and the safety of the public.
+At the time, it was common opinion that places that sold alcohol were a threat to society.

+As demand for alcoholic beverages increased, so did the need for supply.
+Ingredients could be outsourced from the English colonies that were beneficial in making ale.
+Coffee was also on the rise at this time, and so coffeehouses rose in popularity.
+For the elites, coffee was often judged as a drink for the lower class, and they would stick with drinking wine more often than not.

 Scandinavia

 Scandinavia had very high drinking rates, which led to the formation of a powerful prohibition movement in the 19th century.
 Magnusson (1986) explains why consumption of spirits was so high in a typical preindustrial village (Eskilstuna) in Sweden, 1820–50.
 An economic feature of this town of blacksmiths was the Verlag, or outwork production system, with its complex network of credit relationships.
 The tavern played a crucial role in cultural and business life and was also the place where work and leisure were fused.
 Heavy drinking facilitated the creation of community relationships in which artisans and workers sought security.
 Buying drinks rather than saving money was a rational strategy when, before adjustment to a cash economy, it was essential to raise one's esteem with fellow craftsmen to whom one could turn for favors in preference to the Verlag capitalist.

 Greece

 A restaurant in Greece is commonly known as a taverna.
 Their history begins in Classical times, with the earliest evidence of a taverna discovered at the Ancient Agora of Athens; the style remains the same to this day.
 Greek tavernes (plural of taverna) are the most common restaurants in Greece.
 A typical menu includes portion dishes, or small dishes of meat and fish, as well as salads and appetizers.
 Mageirefta is the menu section that includes a variety of different casserole cooked dishes every day.
 The other choices are mainly prepared roasted (tis oras) or fried.
 Orektika (appetizers) include small dishes of Greek sauces, alifes, usually eaten on bites of bread.
 Tavernes offer different kinds of wines and retsina in barrels or in bottles, ouzo or tsipouro, with beer and refreshments being a recent addition.
 In Byzantine times, tavernes were the place for a social gathering, to enjoy a meal, live music and friendly talk with a drink accompanied by small variety dishes (mezes).